 - Use mulch that’s uncomfortable.
 Prickly cuttings from holly, rose clippings, pine cones, or other uncomfortable material helps to deter cats.
 It’s also environmentally friendly.

 - Avoid attractive plants.
 Cats love mint, and may be attracted to some types of honeysuckle.
 Instead, plant vegetation like rue, lavender, pennyroyal, Coleus canina, and lemon thyme throughout the garden.

 - Use scents that are repulsive to cats.
 Cats have a strong sense of smell; you can make your own natural cat repellent.
 Rub a sliced onion around fence posts or deck chairs.
 Place used coffee grounds in your flower beds or garden that will keep most critters out.

 - Tip for keeping cats off of cars.
 Office supply stores carry floor mats/chair mats designed for carpets that have a textured underside with little rubber nubs.
 Place these mats upside down on the hood, trunk, or roof of your car.
 Cats don’t like the spiky feel of these mats and will avoid walking or resting on their surface.

-Are neighbour's cats causing an issue on your property?
+Is an owned neighbour's cat causing an issue on your property?

-The Responsible Animal Ownership By-law (PDF,2.44 MB) prohibits cats from roaming off your property.
+The Responsible Animal Ownership By-law (PDF, 963 KB) prohibits owned cats from roaming off your property.

-If a neighbouring cat is causing nuisance issues on your property, you can contact Animal Services at 905-574-3433 to file a complaint.
+If an owned neighbouring cat is causing nuisance issues on your property, you can contact Animal Services at 905-574-3433 to file a complaint.
 Animal Services may start with a warning letter to the cat owner.
 If the problem persists, further enforcement action can be taken.